Salvaging Federated Learning by Local Adaptation: Local adaptation gives an incentive to participate in federated learning

-We investigate the effects of the FT, FB, MTL, KD adaptation techniques from Section~\ref{sec:adaptation} on the accuracy of BASIC-FED, DP-FED, ROBUST-FED models for the individual participants.
-Dots and bars in the figures are color-coded according to the adaptation technique that yielded the best accuracy improvement.
+We investigate the effects of the FT, FB, MTL, KD adaptation techniques from Section~\ref{sec:adaptation} on the accuracy of BASIC-FED, DP-FED, ROBUST-FED models for individual participants.
+Dots and bars in the figures are color-coded according to the technique that yielded the best accuracy improvement.

-For the word-prediction task, there are 80,000 participants, but we only adapt the models for the 79,097 participants whose vocabulary size (i.e., number of unique symbols) is over 100, the percentage of utility symbols (e.g., punctuation) is under 40$\%$, and the difference between total and utility symbols is over 1,000.
+For the word-prediction task, there are 80,000 participants, but we only adapt the 79,097 participants whose vocabulary size (i.e., number of unique symbols) is over 100, the percentage of utility symbols (e.g., punctuation) is under 40$\%$, and the difference between total and utility symbols is over 1,000.